NamesJoeyWheeler/PearsonDL/README.md

-NOTE: Only use this for books you LEGALLY own.
-We do not condone, promote or tolerate the use of our software for illegal purposes.

 # PearsonDL

 A Python script that downloads books  from the Pearson website in image format.

+# Disclaimer

+Only use this for books you LEGALLY own.
+We do not condone, promote or tolerate the use of our software for illegal purposes.

 # What is needed: